Diesel Heater

 Well with travelling south in the winter (something we swore we would never do) we decided a diesel heater would be a good option for the colder nights..
 I looked around and with the size of the van decided on a 5kw unit, though in hindsight a 2kw would probably have been sufficient.
 However we also then thought we could open the windows into the Annexe and let the heat into there as well!

-So first off I hunted around and after a lot of reading decided on a Chinese version from ebay.
-Price was really cheap, $140 delivered for a 5kw unit from HCalory, there were no 2kw units available from anywhere on ebay at the time.
+So first off I hunted around and after a lot of reading decided on a Chinese version from eBay.
+Price was really cheap, $140 delivered for a 5kw unit from HCalory, there were no 2kw units available from anywhere on eBay at the time.
 However on looking they had ‘upgraded’ the fuel line to a green soft tubing rather than the correct white hard lines.
 The hard lines are required from the pump to the heater to allow the fuel to spurt forcefully onto the glow plug, assisting in the burn process.
 So I bought 5m of that too..

 The Installation:

 Space was a premium in the van and after looking around at all options I settled on the left side under the bed.
 I had to have the main body a fair way back so the piping through floor was in front and clear of the water tanks and framework.
-The hole through the floor I drilled out at 100mm and used a 100mm galvanised tin downpipe adapter from Bunnings, glued to the floor with heat resistant silicone.
+The hole through the floor I drilled out at 100mm and used a 100mm galvanised tin downpipe adaptor from Bunnings, glued to the floor with heat resistant silicone.
 This allows the pipes to protrude through easily with room to access them if needed.

 The bottom plate was held to this heater with 6mm studs and nuts, leaving the thread sticking out and in the way of the hose clamps holding the intake and exhaust hoses in place.
 I had some 6mm stainless steel bolts on hand the right length (total coincidence) and used them instead.
 This made access to the hose clamps easier.